 Packing yourself or hiring professional packing assistance?
 It depends on your budget, time and skills.
 While you can save money by doing packing by yourself, Miami Movers For Less recommend you let our professionals pack all your fragile, heavy or valuable items.
-If you don’t have the right equipment and skills you are risking damages.
-But, with our professional help, your packing and moving process are worry-free.
-With our moving company, you can opt of doing some or all of the packing yourself with our packing tips, or you can leave it all to the experts.
+If you don’t have the right equipment and skills you are risking a lot.
+But, with our professional help, your packing and moving process is worry-free.
+With our moving company, you can opt for doing some or all of the packing yourself with our packing tips, or you can leave it all to the experts.
 We are always available to discuss the options.
 Give us a call.

 Packing tips from our Miami packing experts

-If you decide to do your own packing, you need to know how properly to do it and prepare it for the moving day.
+If you decide to do your own packing, you need to know how to do it properly and prepare for moving day.
 That’s why you should follow our most important packing tips to make it successful and efficient.
-Before we start guiding you through the entire packing process, you need to remember a general rule: wrapping and packing furniture and major appliances you should leave moving company.
-Some of your items require professional disassembly and/or crating and it is the best to hire professional movers to do it.
+Before we start guiding you through the entire packing process, you need to remember a general rule: wrapping and packing furniture and major appliances you should leave to a moving company.
+Some of your items require professional disassembly and/or crating and the best would be to hire professional movers to do it.
 For more information, we made a list of packing tips for efficiently packing every room in the house.

 The first thing to do: Gather all packing supplies and moving boxes

 For a successful packing process, you need quality packing supplies and moving boxes of different sizes.
 Make sure your boxes are strong and clean so you can pack items of different sizes safely.
 If you are not sure how to pick good and quality packing materials, Miami Movers For Less are always ready to give you all the important information you need.
 Consider gathering:

 - Padding supplies – These include all items you can use to cushion fragile items, such as socks, towels, clothes, etc.